tlstommy/Six-Sigma-Grapher/README.md

 ## Installation

+First and foremost, be sure to grab the most recent release from the releases page,[here](https://github.com/lulamae12/Six-Sigma-Grapher/releases)

 ### To install .zip file
 1. Download compressed folder and place it where you would like it to be installed.
 2. Right click the compressed folder and click "Extract all".